lud77/Factorize/README.md

 --- Context menu

-- [ ] Disconnect panel -> removes all connections
+- [x] Disconnect panel -> removes all connections
-- [ ] Duplicate panel -> creates an clone of the panel
+- [x] Duplicate panel -> creates an clone of the panel
+- [?]
+Find origin -> moves view to middle of the graph

 --- Engine